Are you ready to spend time laughing and being real with other gifted adults?

 Improv For Gifted Adults

 Come unmasked.
 Discover yourself in community and in play.
 Transform perfectionism through spontaneity.
 Transcend social defenses through trust in your actual peers.
+Feel an unusual-to-you sense of attunement in a group of neuro-atypical people like you.

 Improv is a unique and hilariously effective avenue for gifted self-development.
 It's a place for gifted people to show up openly - laughing together and supporting each other.
+It's a place where you'll be accurately mirrored, where you can feel secure.

-Gordon Smith of Gifted and Growing, and Lisa Bany, Chief Improv Officer of Improv Therapy Group have collaborated to develop a curriculum focused on the needs of gifted adults.
+Gordon Smith of Gifted and Growing, and Lisa Bany, Chief Improv Officer of Improv Therapy Group have collaborated to develop a curriculum focused on the specific needs of gifted adults.

 Magic words -- improv for acknowledging the realities of others, letting ideas be heard, and encouraging spontaneous and exploratory expression